keithknott26/anomalydetection/README.md

 ## Overview

-This project aims to perform anomaly detection on raw logs using ensemble machine learning models, specifically IsolationForest.
+This project aims to perform anomaly detection on raw logs using ensemble machine learning models, it uses IsolationForest and Levenshein distance to determine outliers.
 The following steps outline the process:

 1. **Input Data**: Input data can be a root directory of static logs or live logs (logs being written to currently).
 2. **Database Record Creation**: The program will walk the directory and find logs to monitor, creating a database record for each one.